1. Home

 • manage marketing budgets

-• keep up to date with marketing trends and competitor activity
+• keep up to date with competitor activity

 • analyse data to plan and evaluate marketing campaigns